(Disclosure: Some of the links below may be affiliate links)

 You know enough things and have decided on what to invest in.
 It is time to get started with the actual investing.

-If you plan on using mutual funds instead of ETFs, you will not need a broker.
-You will just need to create an account with the fund provider you have chosen.
+You will not need a broker if you plan on using mutual funds instead of ETFs.
+You just need to create an account with the chosen fund provider.

 For investing in the stock market, you need to use a brokerage company (a broker for short).
 Your broker is the intermediary between you and the stock exchange.
 Against a small fee (more on that later), the broker will place orders for you on the stock exchange.
 Without a broker account, you will not be able to buy shares of your funds on the stock market.